jksofeso/jksofeso/README.md

 Let's Connect!

 I am actively seeking opportunities to grow as a Data Analyst and contribute to meaningful projects.
-If you're interested in collaborating or have any questions, feel free to reach out to me via [Email/LinkedIn].
+If you're interested in collaborating or have any questions, feel free to reach out to me via email or LinkedIn.

 Thank you for visiting my GitHub profile, and I look forward to connecting with you!